 Cabin pressure makes it more likely for some liquids to start leaking inside your bag.
 What you didn't know is that the problem is not the liquid or the container - it’s the air inside it.
 Put simply, if there's air left in your hand cream, toothpaste tube, or any other container, it will expand and can burst.

 Even if you've packed your suitcase perfectly, fellow passengers might have been less diligent.
-It’s enough for a shampoo bottle or a jar of grandma’s pickles to burst in your neighbour’s suitcase, and your bag will suffer.
+It’s enough for a shampoo bottle or a jar of grandma’s pickles to burst in your neighbor’s suitcase, and your bag will suffer.

 Not only it is possible that something explodes in your or your neighbor's bag, but your suitcases can also get soaked from rain during reloading: